biiuug/Labyrinth-of-Polygons-/README.md

    - Main benefits: Understandable, Reusable, Highly Cohesive.

  - MVC
    - Tower Controller plays as Model. it stores actual tower prefabs.
-Tile Event Handler is controller,  it sends request to Tower Controller (Model) to create a tower object.
+Tile Event Handler is controller,  it sends requests to Tower Controller (Model) to create a tower object.
 Tower UI Panel represents View, it generates output message for each operation, and receive input operation request from a user.

 ## Design:
 ### Core System Components: